kovacsbelsen/CapStone/README.md

 The first use case can be initiated by running the detect.py script in jupyter notebook (see CapStone_SOS.ipynb) or terminal.<br/>
 It detects people, helmets, or if helmets are not detected, heads.<br/>
-All detected people are counted and compared to the amount of helmets detected.
-If it is not equal, an error message, "Incorrect" appears on the image / frame.<br/>
-In case any heads are detected without a helmet, the same "Incorrect" message appears, indicating danger.<br/>
+All detected people are counted and compared to the amount of helmets detected.<br/> If it is not equal, an error message, "Incorrect" appears on the image / frame.<br/> In case any heads are detected without a helmet, the same "Incorrect" message appears, indicating danger.<br/>

 The second use case can be initiated by running the detectgate.py script.<br/>